GBirch/massforms8/README.md

 1. Set up development configuration: copy `docroot/sites/example.settings.local.php` to `docroot/sites/demo.massforms8.mass.gov/settings.local.php`
 1. `cd docroot`
 1. Install Drupal and import our config:
-    1. If using Drupal VM or other Linux-based shell environment with Drush 8.1+ installed: `drush si --uri=http://demo.massforms8.mass.gov minimal -v`
+    1. If using Drupal VM or other Linux-based shell environment with Drush 8.1+ installed: `drush si --uri=http://demo.massforms8.mass.gov minimal --config-dir=../config/demo.massforms8.mass.gov/sync -v`
     1. If using Acquia Dev Desktop: `../vendor/bin/drush si --uri=http://demo.massforms8.mass.gov --db-url=mysql://root:@127.0.0.1:33067/demo_massforms8_mass_gov minimal --config-dir=../config/demo.massforms8.mass.gov/sync -v`
     1. In either event, you can set up the root user with an easy password by adding the following options to the command line: ` --account-name=massforms8 --account-pass=massforms8 --site-name='MassForms8 Demo'`
     1. And add `-y` to answer yes to all questions.
 Note that this will skip the warning that you are about to nuke your database.
-    1. Manually Enable all `mf_*` modules: `drush en mf_review` `drush en mf_submission`.
-    1. Manually set the config uuid: `drush config-set system.site uuid THE-UUID-FROM-SYSTEM-SITE-YML`.
-You can find the UUID for this command in `config/demo.massforms8.mass.gov/sync/system.site.yml`.
-    1. Run `drush config-install`
 1. Web Server setup.
 Pick a solution:
     1. If using the GovNext Drupal-VM, this should be set up for you.
     1. Point Acquia Dev Desktop or other web server at the `docroot` directory.